sclaussen/apex/README.md

 If FeedA 000 Then ON
 If Output Feed-Timer = ON Then ON
 ```

-Note that the Feed-Timer is used for auto-feeding pellets via the
-Neptune AFS.
-The Feed A macro is used for feeding the fish manually
-with mysis, et al.

 - Feed B: Wave
   - Wave virtual outlet